D-WIS/DDHub-Semantic-Interoperability/docs/drilling_signals/Gathered_vocabulary.md

 ProcessingUnit HasInput Signal2
 ```

 When treating classical signal processing functions, this approach implies to represent signals whose values are not available on the rig: `LowFrequencySignal IsResampledBy ResamplingUnit` coupled with `ResamplingUnit HasInput HighFrequencySignal` and `HighFrequencySignal IsMeasuredBy Sensor1`.
 In that case, the `HighFrequencySignal` is not made available.
-Those two sentences can therefore be condensed into
+Those three sentences can therefore be condensed into

 ```
 LowFrequencySignal IsResampledBy ResamplingUnit